Norrie out of French Open as British interest ends

 Norrie, 27, lost in the Roland Garros third round for the third successive year with the 6-1 6-2 6-4 defeat.

-Norrie, who was seeded 14th, is ranked higher than Musetti, but the Italian 17th seed had more quality in a composed display on the Paris clay.
+Norrie, who was seeded 14th, is ranked higher than Musetti, but produced an error-strewn display against the Italian 17th seed on the Paris clay.

 Norrie's exit means there are no British players left in the singles.

-It also ended the possibility of Norrie facing top seed Carlos Alcaraz in the fourth round, with Musetti advancing to play either the 20-year-old Spaniard or Canadian 26th seed Denis Shapovalov.
+It ended the possibility of Norrie facing top seed Carlos Alcaraz in the fourth round, with Musetti advancing to play either the 20-year-old Spaniard or Canadian 26th seed Denis Shapovalov.

 The pair are playing their third-round match in Friday's night session on Court Philippe Chatrier.